 Do not use this site to report events presenting an immediate threat to life or property.
 Reports submitted through this service may not receive an immediate response.
 If you require emergency assistance, please contact your local authorities.

-Webster University asserts that all reports submitted via Maxient Reporting will be handled promptly and discreetly.
-No retaliatory action will be taken against anyone, acting in god faith, who reports breaches or potential breaches of Webster’s policies.
-Reports filed through Maxient will be given careful attention by Webster’s Senior Officials with the objective of corroborating the facts and then correcting the situation that is being reported.
+Webster University asserts that all reports submitted via EthicsPoint will be handled promptly and discreetly.
+No retaliatory action will be taken against anyone, acting in good faith, who reports breaches or potential breaches of Webster’s policies.
+Reports filed through EthicsPoint will be given careful attention by Webster’s senior officials with the objective of corroborating the facts and then correcting the situation that is being reported.
 The University expects all reports to be made in good faith and to address legitimate issues and/or concerns.